Shephexd/shephexd.github.io/_posts/Common_topics/2016-10-09-writing_academic_english.md

 #### Indicating the structure of the paragraph
 - ..for three main reasons.
-- ..in the follwing respects..
+- ..in the following respects..
-- THere are two methods of..
+- There are two methods of..
 - ..has two advantage and one disadvantage

 #### Rhetorical questions